di-unipi-socc/TosKeriser/README.rst

-For instance the following application has a components called ``server`` require a set of software (node>=6.2, ruby>2 and any version of wget) and Debian as distribution.
+For instance the following application has a components called ``server`` require a set of software (node>=6.2, ruby>2 and any version of wget) and Alpine as Linux distribution.

 ::